IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-28-my-interest-in-web-development.md

 Well, this is the academy with the best with the best facilities in Madrid, they have the newest computers and best software.

 I thought as I did a couple of projects in GL Creaciones to master graphic design and learn some of the most used programs in the industry and why not, to learn some HTML and CSS would be a great idea.
 So I started what they called a Master in Graphic Design and Web Development.
-Now when I'm writing this I looked to link the academic program but their <a class="link link--special" href="http://www.trazos.net/cursos/curso-de-diseno-web/">program has changed</a>.
+Now when I'm writing this I looked to link the academic program but their <a class="link link--special" href="http://www.trazos.net/cursos/curso-de-diseno-web/" target="_blank" rel="noopener">program has changed</a>.

 I remember that I learnt about the following: